 These methods included in the gapcheck function can be used to identify various kinds of 'gaps' in a metabolic model network.
-PSAMM also includes two functions for filling these gaps through the addition of artificial reactions or reactions from a supplied database.
-The functions gapfill and fastgapfill can be used to perform these gapfilling procedures during the process of generating and curating a model.
+PSAMM also includes three functions for filling these gaps through the addition of artificial reactions or reactions from a supplied database.
+The functions gapfill, fastgapfill, and completepath can be used to perform these gapfilling procedures during the process of generating and curating a model.